StanfordMIMI/villa/README.md

 - We present **Vi**sion-**L**anguage **L**earning with **A**ttributes (ViLLA), which leverages self-supervised learning in order to capture fine-grained region-attribute relationships from complex datasets.
 ViLLA involves two components:  (a) a lightweight, self-supervised mapping model to decompose image-text samples into region-attribute pairs, and (b) a contrastive VLM to learn representations from generated region-attribute pairs.

 ## ⚡️ Installation
 Use the following commands to clone and install this repository.
+Confirm that PyTorch 1.7.1 (or later) and torchvision are installed on your system.

 ```python
 git clone https://github.com/maya124/villa.git